LimeFox16/Weather-Bot/README.md

 ## Weather bot by LimeFox

-The bot works together with the OpenWeather API.
+Inline-bot is designed so that users can conveniently watch and send the current weather to other users.
+The user can interact with the bot from any Telegram chat.
+The bot sends up-to-date weather information using the openweather API.
 The project is written for a Russian-speaking audience.
 ___
 ## Table of contents